alephdata/memorious/docs/buildingcrawler.md

 * `table`: the name of the database table in which data will be stored
 * `unique`: A list of keys in data.
 If `unique` is defined, we try to update existing columns based on the values of keys in `unique`.
 If no matching row is found, a new row is inserted.

+*Note: In case of large crawlers, it's better to use [the context datastore](#the-datastore) directly to store crawled data to make sure the task queue doesn't run out of memory.*

 ### Rules

 You can configure rules per stage to tell certain methods which inputs to process or skip.
 You can nest them, and apply `not`, `and` and `or` for the combinations you desire.